kubermatic/docs/content/kubermatic/v2.13/concepts/datacenters/_index.en.md

   #==================================
   # The keys for non-seeds can be freely chosen.
   openstack-zone-1:
-    # The location is shown in the Kubermatic dashboard
+    # The location is shown in the KKP dashboard
     # and should be descriptive within each provider (e.g.
     # for AWS a good location name would be "US East-1").
     location: Datacenter 2